 This becomes really clear when painting portraits.
 You think you’ve cracked the precise colour, turn around and the colour has changed.
 With practice, you can learn to judge to shift but it can be disconcerting when you’re first beginning.

 If you add more acrylic polymers to the paint, in the form of mediums (quick dry mediums, flow release medium) the colour shift will be even greater.

 If you use student quality paints that have extra fillers added, which are often white, the colour shift will be more pronounced.

 Oil Pros: No immediate colour shift.

-This can lead some areas to be glossy (still have the oil in) and others to be matt (oil has been soaked into the underlayer) to produce a deader colour.
-To overcome this you have to “oil out’ the area of the painting you are working on.
+This can lead some areas being glossy (still have the oil in) and others staying matt (oil has soaked into the underlayer) to produce a deader colour.
+To overcome this, you have to “oil out’ the area of the painting you are working on.
 A paint surface can appear dull and is usually caused by too little oil in the paint film due to the absorption into the ground layer (or overuse of thinners such as turpentine)

 Leonardo Da Vinci, Adoration of the Magi, detail.

 See the painting in close up: Adoration of the Magi, Leonardo Da Vinci